Taking your new puppy home is one of the best days of your life.

 No matter what he grows up to be, he needs a few things to get him started.

-Below is a list of all the necessities you need as a new puppy owner.
+Below is a checklist of all the accessories you need as a new puppy owner.

 P.S.
 After this list, there are also some tips for how to get your puppy started off on the right foot.